Open-Reviews/Mangrove/README.md

 - [Mangrove Original UI](ui) implementation
   - Client using Vue.js
 - [Mangrove Client JS Library](libraries/mangrove-reviews-js) for interacting with Mangrove Servers
+- [Mangrove Aggregator](aggregator) a probabilistic model to help with making sense of reviews

 ## Local testing